Click here for current news

 The official answer is between twelve and eighteen months.
 The truth is, we want to release an accepted book soon, but wisely.

-Can I have my submission returned to me?
+Can I have my paper submission returned to me?

 EDGE and Tesseract Books are distributed in Canada and the United States by Fitzhenry and Whiteside (more)